tkam8/f5-readthedocs-template/docs/index.rst

 docs > **preamble.tex**
 ~~~~~~~~~~~~~~~~~~~~~~~
+**No modification needed**.
 Used to define the look and feel of the pdf version of your document.
 Used by LaTex.
-No modification needed.

 docs > **_static**
 ~~~~~~~~~~~~~~~~~~
+**No modification needed**.
 Folder that stores static graphics and css files for your theme.
-No modification needed.

 docs > **_templates**
 ~~~~~~~~~~~~~~~~~~~~~
+**No modification needed**.
 Folder that stores files that can be used to overwrite theme files for more customizability.
 Current contents use the `F5 clouddocs <https://clouddocs.f5.com/>`__ theme.
-No modification needed.

 docs > **class1**
 ~~~~~~~~~~~~~~~~~